utsav0/daily-dev-tips/src/pages/posts/scss-nesting.md

 </ul>
 ```

-We can then make some cool `SCSS` like this
+We can then make some cool `SCSS` like this.

 ```css
 ul {